aadvxe/AI-powered-portfolio/README.md

 ### 2. Ingestion Pipeline

 The "Knowledge Base" is not static text.
-It is a living reflection of the database, managed directly through the authenticated Admin CMS:
+It is a living reflection of the database.

-1. **Admin Trigger**: An authorized administrator triggers reindexing via the Admin Dashboard or `POST /api/admin/reindex`.
+1.  **Admin Trigger**: A "Rebuild Index" button in the Admin Dashboard triggers the pipeline.
-2. **Extraction**: Live records are fetched from Supabase tables (`projects`, `skills`, `profile`).
+2.  **Extraction**: Data is fetched live from Supabase tables (`projects`, `skills`, `profile`).
-3. **Transformation**: Records are parsed, keyword-enriched, and structured into discrete natural language documents.
+3.  **Transformation**: Data is formatted into natural language "documents" (as described in the chunking strategy).
-4. **Vectorization**: Documents are sent to Google Cloud's `gemini-embedding-001` model using `taskType: "RETRIEVAL_DOCUMENT"` to generate dense 3072-dimensional semantic embeddings.
+4.  **Vectorization**: Documents are sent to Google Cloud's `gemini-embedding-001` model with task type `RETRIEVAL_DOCUMENT` to generate dense semantic vector representations (3072 dimensions).
-5. **Storage**: Existing records in the `documents` table are cleared and refreshed with the newly computed vectors, content, and metadata.
+5.  **Storage**: Vectors + Content are stored in the `documents` table in Supabase pgvector.

 ### 3. Hybrid Retrieval Logic & Action Tag Protocol